 It is the policy of Florida SouthWestern State College that discrimination against qualified individuals with disabilities is prohibited.
 Pursuant to Titles I and II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973, the College provides equal employment and educational opportunities and reasonable accommodation for qualified individuals with disabilities.

-The College reaffirms the principle of Equal Access/Equal Opportunity regardless of race, creed, color, national origin, religion, sex, age, marital status, ethnicity, sexual orientation, marital status, genetic information, veteran's status and disability.
+The College reaffirms the principle of Equal Access/Equal Opportunity regardless of race, creed, color, national origin, religion, sex, age, marital status, ethnicity, sexual orientation, marital status, pregnancy, genetic information, veteran's status and disability.
 The equal opportunity principle applies to otherwise qualified persons with disabilities with regard to employment, the delivery of educational programs and services and all other appropriate areas in which the College is involved.